tttianhao/CLEAN/README.md

 ```

 3. From the directory having these weight files, we are now ready to run the docker image.
-During this run, we will mount the above downloaded weights on the Docker container, start the container, and run the CLEAN library for a file price.fasta (which is already packaged in the image). ***Support for running user provided files and fetching output file generated will be provided later.***
+During this run, we will mount the above downloaded weights on the Docker container, start the container, and run the CLEAN library for a file price.fasta (which is already packaged in the image).
+If you wish to run this on your own FASTA file, you can copy it under /app/data/inputs directory.

 ```